 What if my current or proposed development can’t comply with the zoning?

 If the development was legal when it was established, but the bylaws have changed and now it is non-complying, it can usually continue.
 If a proposed development cannot comply with the requirements of a bylaw, there may be a waiver provision in the bylaw that can be used.
 Waivers are only for dimensional requirements, usually used for things like setback alterations.
-A variance is the last resort for a proposal that can’t comply, and it will have to meet a stringent five part test laid out in 24 VSA section 4469 to be granted a variance.
+A variance is the last resort for a proposal that can’t comply, and it will have to meet a stringent five-part test laid out in 24 VSA section 4469 to be granted a variance.

-What is a certificate of occupancy?
+What is a Certificate of Occupancy (CO)?

 What is a zoning permit?